daveshepherd/metrics-demo/README.md

 Metrics Demo
 ============

-This is a demo Java project that makes use of the statsd metrics gathering tool.
+This is a demo Java project that makes use of the [StatsD][statsd] metrics gathering tool.

-See ([StatsD][statsd])

 [statsd]: https://github.com/etsy/statsd